fgardt/factorio-spritter/README.md

 ### Optimize
 ```
+~$ spritter help optimize
 Optimize an image or a folder of images.

 This is using oxipng (and optionally pngquant / imagequant when lossy is enabled).
 Note: the original images will be replaced with the optimized versions.

 Usage: spritter optimize [OPTIONS] <TARGET>